 I loved going to the Union Square farmers market that is full of organic, pastured meats and wild fish.
 It was on several times a week based on the season.

-Earlier that day we went to Eataly which is Mario Batali’s food paradise!!
+Earlier that day we went to Eataly which is an imported Italian as well as a local food paradise!!
 It has a market, coffee shop, gelato, and several Italian restaurants all in one.
 We could have stayed for hours and I think we did.
 It is not all Paleo but a lot of it is and we feel most at home in the grocery store so we were definitely in our element.

 Chef Nabil Checking out the book selection at Eatlaly.
 This was way before we had our own 432 page Mediterranean Paleo cookbook.